 The results show just how much bacteria is on our hands and many of the tested objects.
 The learning is to make sure that we wash our hands regularly.

-To see my full guide on sourdough, view the sourdough for beginners page, there's a simple recipe for your starter and a easy sourdough bread.
+To see my full guide on sourdough, view the how to make sourdough bread page, for a simple starter recipe and a deliciously easy sourdough bread to make.